thenerdery/dot-net-standards/Front_End_Boilerplate.md

 ### Building

-The front-end boilerplate is actually ‘built’ using `build.sh` (Linux/mac) and `build.cmd` (windows) in the _static folder.
+The Front-End boilerplate is actually ‘built’ using `build.sh` (Linux/mac) and `build.cmd` (windows) in the _static folder.

 ### Integrating